olgupila/STORM-AI-devkit-2025/docs/dataset.md

 This explains the starting timestamps in the space weather (OMNI2) and X-Ray flux (G13) information CSV files, which begin 60 days prior to the starting timestamp of the SWARM A data.
 This also explains the last timestamp in the SWARM A data, which is 3 days past the last timestamp in the OMNI2 and G13 data.

+Some recommendations:
-We suggest taking this 63-day 'test-case' cycle from anywhere in the provided warmup data files to get familiar with the objective of the competition.
+* You may take the 63-day 'test-case' cycle from anywhere in the provided warmup data files to get familiar with the objective of the competition.

-In addition, we recommend reviewing the Challenge Dataset Description below for more details on the challenge and warmup dataset.
+* We recommend reviewing the Challenge Dataset Description below for more details on the challenge and warmup dataset.
+This includes exploring the column headers and data type descriptions.
+* Be mindful of dataset units and representations!
+The warmup data should help get you in this mindset.

 ### Challenge Dataset Description